Why use on-sensor polarization?

 Unpolarized light oscillating at random angles vs. Polarized light aligned on an angle

 Polarizing filters form the foundation of most polarized light technologies.
-By aligning a series of narrow slits, polarizing filters pass light that is oscillating parallel to the slits while blocking light oscillating perpendicular to them.
+By aligning a series of narrow slits, polarizing filters pass light that is oscillating perpendicular to the slits while blocking light oscillating parallel to them.

-The polarizing filter passes the yellow beam that is parallel to the polarizer axis (or perpendicular to the angle of the slits, and blocks the blue beam aligned perpendicular to the axis of polarization (or parallel to the slits angle).
+The polarizing filter passes the yellow beam that is parallel to the polarizer axis (or perpendicular to the angle of the slits), and blocks the blue beam aligned perpendicular to the axis of polarization (or parallel to the slits angle).

 Industrial applications frequently rely on a pair of polarizing filters; one that creates a polarized light source and another that passes only polarized light aligned to a specific orientation.
 These systems typically require precisely aligned filters and highly controlled lighting.
 They are only sensitive to one angle of polarized light.

 As a polarizing filter is rotated, the intensity of the light it passes will increase as it comes into alignment and decrease as it is moves beyond the angle of alignment.